Loading...

 Regular Exercise

-Engage in light physical activity after meals, such as walking, to help your body use glucose more efficiently.
+Incorporate regular physical activity into your routine, such as a walk after meals, to help your body use glucose more efficiently and reduce spikes.

 Find Glucose response for your favourite foods